 Take the two neighbouring boroughs in London, Wandsworth and Lambeth, who have contrasting approaches to HMOs.
 Wandsworth doesn’t have an additional licensing scheme.
-Lambeth on the other hand introduced introduced additional licensing in December 2021 for the entire borough.
+Lambeth, on the other hand, introduced additional licensing in December 2021 for the entire borough.

 Lambeth’s additional licensing scheme covers small HMOs and also extends to some self-contained flats.
-The cost of the licence is £506 “per habitable room” although there is a 20% discount if the landlord is accredited with the NRLA and some other organisations.
+The cost of the licence is £506 “per habitable room” although there is a 20% discount if the landlord is accredited with the NRLA by doing their HMO Fundamentals course and some other organisations.
 The licence usually lasts 5 years, and the renewal fee is discounted.

-The council can ask for the usual documents that any landlord needs to give renters (ie gas safety certificate and EICR) and also the following:
+The council can ask for the usual documents that any landlord needs to give renters (ie gas safety certificate and EICR), in addition to the following: